Fatima-Usf/Constraint-Programming-choco-solver/README.md

 # Constraint-Programming-choco-solver
-matrix whose sum of the elements of each line are equal as well as the colones here are all the solution we can get with such constraunt
+A matrix that sum of the elements of each line are equal as well as the colones here are all the solution we can get with such constraunt